Create a distributed collaboration

 • Only one ArcGIS Online organization can participate in the distributed collaboration.

-• Any ArcGIS Enterprise organizations participating in the collaboration must be 10.5.1 or later deployments.
+• Any ArcGIS Enterprise organizations participating in the collaboration must be running a supported release of ArcGIS Enterprise.

 • When inviting a guest organization to be part of a collaboration, its URL must be specified as HTTPS.